iterative/dvc.org/static/docs/understanding-dvc/collaboration-issues.md

 4. Reproducibility.

-   - How do you rerun a model's evaluation without re-training the model and preprocessing a raw dataset?
+   - How do you run a model's evaluation again without re-training the model and preprocessing a raw dataset?

 5. Managing and sharing large data files.